 Thursday, June 18, 2026

-A garden on a bolder
+A garden on a boulder

-We stopped to rest by a bolder at Panola Mountain.
+We stopped to rest by a boulder at Panola Mountain.
 It was about the size of a car and was covered with lichens and mosses.
 It seemed to me that nature had created a small Japanese garden on a bare chunk of granite in the Georgia Piedmont.

 A better naturalist would have been able to identify every species.
 Most were primitive forms, but I saw two little trees growing out of crevices: a winged elm, Ulmus alata, and a sweetgum, Liquidambar styraciflua